 Resilience Across the Lifespan

-Discover how resilience develops across the lifespan and how the Sisters of Providence Community Impact Fund supports systems-level change in KFL&A.
+Discover how resilience develops across the lifespan and how the Sisters of Providence of St. Vincent de Paul Community Impact Fund supports systems-level change in KFL&A.

 Resilience is the capacity to stay well in the face of significant stress or hardship.
 It is influenced by our genes, relationships with others, life experiences, and environments.